ptaconet/eodataflow/README.md

 \[package in development…\]

-R workflow to automate the import of various kind of spatiotemporal earth observation data and eventually extract statistics around sampling points
+**These functions were developed for a specific use-case (as part of my PhD thesis) and do not aim (for now) at being widely used.**

-functions to : - import eo data given a roi and a one or more time frames - extract statistics on buffers around sampling points for these time frames
+R workflow to automate the import of various kind of spatiotemporal earth observation data and eventually extract statistics around sampling points.